AllGray/AllGray.github.io/source/index.html.md

 X1	| 3.5mm headphone connector socket	| 1
 -	| some thin insulated copper wire (standard and solid core wire)	| 1

-**Important: we tend to place some extra spare components in your MAKERbuino kit.
-Quantity listed in the above table is the absolute minimum of components required for your MAKERbuino to work, you'll probably get some extra...**
+<aside class="warning">Important: we tend to place some extra spare components in your MAKERbuino kit.
+Quantity listed in the above table is the absolute minimum of components required for your MAKERbuino to work, you'll probably get some extra.</aside>

 slate/images/7.jpg
 **If you’re not sure what every of these components looks like, don’t worry.
 In the following section we’ll analyze the components and their purpose.**